menghaoyu2002/speedracer/README.md

 # Typeracer Autotyper
 Autotyper for typeracer.
 Works just as the name implies.

 Note: I do not condone cheating.
 This was just a mini project I did while messing around with python libraries.
+All testing was done in a private Typeracer lobby.
 Use at your own discretion.

 # Dependencies / Libraries Used